 16. Shabby Chic French Bedroom

-The Shabby Chic French Bedroom is a delightful blend of vintage elegance and casual on furniture with a distressed, chippy paint finish that reveals layers of history.
+The Shabby Chic French Bedroom is a delightful blend of vintage elegance and casual comfort.
+Focus on furniture with a distressed, chippy paint finish that reveals layers of history.
 Soft, romantic fabrics like lace, linen, and floral cotton are essential for creating a cozy atmosphere.
-A large, comfortable bed with an oversized, ruffled duvet is the center of the a palette of pastels, such as mint green, pale lavender, and dusty rose, to keep the space feeling light and like vintage birdcages, old suitcases used for storage, and mismatched china used as jewelry trays add a unique, personal touch to this charming style.
+A large, comfortable bed with an oversized, ruffled duvet is the center of the room.
+Use a palette of pastels, such as mint green, pale lavender, and dusty rose, to keep the space feeling light and airy.
+Accessories like vintage birdcages, old suitcases used for storage, and mismatched china used as jewelry trays add a unique, personal touch to this charming style.

 17. French Regency Bedroom